ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ5: If used, specify the acceptable values for 'sign_key_parameters' (see {{token-post}}).

-* REQ6: Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub_key_enc' (see {{token-post}}).
+* REQ6: Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'pub_key_enc' (see {{token-post}}).

 * REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name (see {{kdc-if}}).

-* REQ8: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.
+* REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.

 * REQ9: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).